Second Sudanese Civil War: SPLA infighting

 In August 1991, internal dissent among the rebels led opponents of Garang's leadership, most importantly Riek Machar and Lam Akol, to attempt a coup against him.
 It failed, and the dissidents split off to form their own SPLA faction, the SPLA-Nasir.
 On 15 November 1991, Machar's SPLA-Nasir alongside the Nuer White Army carried out the Bor massacre, killing an estimated 2000 Dinka civilians.
-In September 1992, William Nyuon Bany formed a second rebel faction, and in February 1993, Kerubino Kwanyin Bol formed a third rebel faction.
+In September 1992, William Nyuon Bany formed a second rebel faction, and in February 1993, Kerubino Kuanyin Bol formed a third rebel faction.
 On 5 April 1993, the three dissident rebel factions announced a coalition of their groups called SPLA United at a press conference in Nairobi, Kenya.

 Sudanese alignments

-In 1990–91, the Sudanese government supported Saddam Hussein in the Gulf War.
+During 1990 and 1991, the Sudanese government supported Saddam Hussein in the Gulf War.
 This changed American attitudes toward the country.
 Bill Clinton's administration prohibited American investment in the country and supplied money to neighbouring countries to repel Sudanese incursions.
 The US also began attempts to "isolate" Sudan and began referring to it as a rogue state.

 Since 1993, the leaders of Eritrea, Ethiopia, Uganda, and Kenya have pursued a peace initiative for Sudan under the auspices of the Intergovernmental Authority on Development (IGAD), but results have been mixed.
-Despite that record, the IGAD initiative promulgated the 1994 Declaration of Principles (DOP) that aimed to identify the essential elements necessary to a just and comprehensive peace settlement; i.e., the relationship between religion and the state, power-sharing, wealth-sharing, and the right of self-determination for the south.
+Despite that record, the IGAD initiative promulgated the 1994 Declaration of Principles (DOP) that aimed to identify the essential elements necessary to a just and comprehensive peace settlement; i.e. the relationship between religion and the state, power-sharing, wealth-sharing, and the right of self-determination for the south.
 The Sudanese Government did not sign the DOP until 1997 after major battlefield losses to the SPLA.